Keizaal/Keizaal/TROUBLESHOOTING.md

 If you are still encountering issues try verifying the integrity of your game cache via Steam.

+### "*The Game Folder Files folder is missing*"

+Keizaal uses the [Stock Game system](https://github.com/wabbajack-tools/wabbajack/wiki/Keeping-The-Game-Folder-Clean-(via-local-game-installs)), this means that the Game Folder Files step is no longer necessary.

 ### "*ModOrganizer.exe throws and error when trying to launch.*"

 Download the newest [Visual C++ 2019 redists](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 Be sure to restart your computer afterward.